 What is a Tiny House?

 In spite of being a rage, tiny house has no particular definition – official or unofficial – it’s generally thought to be any small house, ideally sized under 500 square feet (46 m2).
 A tiny house can be built on a foundation, but generally, people prefer to build them on trailers since these offer more freedom of mobility.
 Such style of tiny homes is called Tiny House on Wheels (THoW).
-Tiny house on wheels are further revolutionizing home ownership; it allows people to own homes without land that a house would sit on.
+Tiny house on wheels are further revolutionizing homeownership; it allows people to own homes without land that a house would sit on.

 Tiny houses on wheels were popularized by Jay Shafer, he designed and lived in a 96 square feet house and then went on to offer one of the first few tiny houses on wheels plans for others to join the fray.
 Shafer in 2002, joined Greg Johnson, Shay Salomon, and Nigel Valdez and co-founded the Small House Society.

-Typically, a tiny house is sized 100-500 sq ft., and it is about leading life of simplicity and minimalism yet have everything you need to truly relax.
-Generally, a tiny house has enough sleeping space for four, a living area, a kitchen, work and dining table, a well-equipped bathroom and a host of green characteristics such as composting toilet and solar power.
+Typically, a tiny house is sized 100-500 sq ft., and it is about leading a life of simplicity and minimalism yet have everything you need to truly relax.
+Generally, a tiny house has enough sleeping space for four, a living area, a kitchen, work and dining table, a well-equipped bathroom, and a host of green characteristics such as composting toilet and solar power.

 Tiny house is about economic freedom – about simple life without debt, and living large – minus a large house.
 It is a way of living free.
 Free from rent, from mortgage and from utility bills.
 It’s a homeowner’s prerogative to live in a house that can generate its own electricity, capture its own water, and be driven anywhere under the Sun.

 Most tiny homes are independent structures – some can be parked on land along with a larger home while others are parked on their own lot.
 A tiny house can be rented or owned.
 It can be built by the owner(s) at a very affordable price or can be purchased as ready to go home, with floor plan and all prerequisites configured.
-Tiny house can also be adapted from trailers or built from tiny house kit.
-Tiny house are available in all types of sizes, shapes, and form to enable simple living in a small space.
+Tiny house designs can also be adapted from trailers or built from tiny house kit.
+Tiny houses are available in all types of sizes, shapes, and form to enable simple living in a small space.
 Whatever your choice – tiny house movement is ready to welcome you.

 What is the Tiny House Movement?

-The concept of affordable and energy efficient tiny homes has picked up tremendous momentum in the last decade or so.
+The concept of affordable and energy-efficient tiny homes has picked up tremendous momentum in the last decade or so.
 It seemed like a passing fad initially, but mainstreaming of tiny house into our cultural consciousness is now being seen as an architectural and social movement – tiny house movement – one of the biggest cultural phenomenon in the United States today.

-People started building tiny homes during the Great Recession stemmed by the collapse of the real-estate market in the US in 2007-08 when many people lost their homes.
+People started building tiny homes during the Great Recession stemmed by the collapse of the real estate market in the US in 2007-08 when many people lost their homes.

 In the years after the recession, the tiny house movement gained momentum – people started making stationery and trailer homes, blogs mushroomed to help fellow builders, books were being written to share stories, and companies were forming to provide tiny houses for sale.